kjaredic/accord/README.md

 Each swap has it's own address, and is uniquely defined by the parties, lots and a nonce.

 There are two roles in a swap, one is the maker role, the other is the taker.
 They make their assets available via approval, and in case the maker is offering native ETH, a transfer to the swap address.
-If all balances, approvals and swap input data are correct the taker and only the taker can choose to execute the swap.
+If all balances, approvals and swap input data are correct, the taker and only the taker can choose to execute the swap, sending ETH (if any is offered) with the call.
 At any point before this, the maker can choose to cancel the swap and pull his ETH (if any).

+Notice: The swap can be disabled from happening by either party.
+They only need to remove a single approval.
+If maker is not offering ETH this is preferable to canceling the swap.
+Also the taker doesn't really have to do this ever as he can simply choose not to execute.

 ## Running tests